Saraiin/weatherApp/README.md

 <h2>✨ Getting Started</h2>
 - Make sure you already have Node.js and npm installed in your system.<br/>
 - You need an API key from OpenWeatherMap.
-After creating an account, grab your key.
+After creating an account, grab your key.<br/>
-- Replace API_KEY by your own key in src/App.js
+- Replace "apiKey" by your own key in src/App.js

 <h2>💻: Install</h2>